grafana/alloy/docs/sources/tutorials/processing-logs.md

 Many of the `stage.*` blocks in `loki.process` act on reading or writing a shared map of values extracted from the logs.
 You can think of this extracted map as a hashmap or table that each stage has access to, and it's referred to as the "extracted map" from here on.
-In subsequent stages, you can use the extracted map to filter logs, add or remove labels, or even modify the log line.
+In subsequent stages, you can use the extracted map to filter logs, add, or remove labels, or even modify the log line.

 {{< admonition type="note" >}}
 `stage.*` blocks are executed in the order they appear in the component, top down.
 {{< /admonition >}}

-Let's use an example log line to illustrate this, then go stage by stage, showing the contents of the extracted map.
+You can use an example log line to illustrate this, then go stage by stage, showing the contents of the extracted map.
 Here is the example log line:

 ```json